jackson-nestelroad/lc-it-volunteer/README.md

 *link here*

 The TV display page is used for the TVs in the IT room at the Life.Church Central Offices.
-This page showcases a graph with the number of volunteers month to month.
-This page will also showcase recent volunteer activity.
+This page showcases a graph with the number of volunteers month to month and a doughnut chart that distributes the current month's volunteer hours per team.

 ## PostgreSQL Documentation